PrefectHQ/prefect/docs/guides/webhooks.md

 Prefect event from it.
 You may find that you often have little influence or control over the format of those requests, so Prefect's webhook system gives you full control over how you turn those notifications from other systems into meaningful events in your Prefect Cloud workspace.
-The template you define for each webhook will determine how individual components of the incoming HTTP request become the event name and resource labels of the resulting Prefect event.
+The template you define for each webhook determines how individual components of the incoming HTTP request become the event name and resource labels of the resulting Prefect event.